BrendanBenshoof/CSC4222_HW_3/readme.md

 Homework 3: Hashpipe
 =====================

+This homework will be due Thursday Nov 8th at 6am (like previous assigments)

 The purpose of this assignment is to write a useful unix utility in C.

 In unix system management, especially around installing bleeding edge tools, there is a recurrent pattern of using: